 This is as bundle of 4 sessions recorded from the NRPA 2017 Annual Conference on the topic of "Innovation."
 Included in this package are the following sessions: Innovation.
 Speed Sessions from the NRPA 2017 Conference, Leading Change: Innovation from the Inside Out, The Be Attitudes of Influence and Persuasion, and Ditch Your Marketing Plan: Growth Hack Instead.

-How to Handle a Parks & Recreation PR Communications CrisisContains 5 Component(s), 0.1 credits offered Recorded On: 09/26/2017
+How to Handle a Parks & Recreation PR Communications CrisisContains 5 Component(s), Includes Credits Recorded On: 09/26/2017

 Through real-world examples, Steve will demonstrate best practices on how to successfully handle a public relations crisis in your department to preserve your reputation in the community.